Contact us

 Tax on Rental Income

-When a property is rented out in Malta, the lessor can decide to either opt for the 15% final withholding tax or to declare the rental income in the annual tax return (and have it taxed at applicable standard income tax rates).
+When a property is rented out in Malta, the lessor can decide to either opt for the 15% final withholding tax or declare the rental income in the annual tax return (and have it taxed at applicable standard income tax rates).
 This can be changed each year.
 However, a taxpayer cannot choose to subject part of the rental income to a final 15% tax and have another part of his rental income declared in his tax return.

 Option 1: Final Withholding Tax at the Rate of 15%

-The final withholding tax of 15%is calculated in Malta on the gross rental income received by the lessor.
-It is a final tax, and no deductions, set offs, or refunds shall apply against the income.
+The final withholding tax of 15% is calculated on the gross rental income received by the lessor.
+It is a final tax, and no deductions, set-offs, or refunds shall apply against the income.
 This tax rate may apply to both resident and non-resident recipients of rental income, irrespective of whether the taxpayer is an individual or a body corporate.
+This tax cannot be applied to rental income received from related parties.

 Option 2: Rental Income Declared as Part of the Taxable Income